mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/tailwind.md

 ```
 Notice this line is reading `src/input.css` and outputting `dist/output.css`.

+The `--watch` flag compiles and rewrites the output.css every time you save your other files.

+If you are using Liveserver in VS Code you go to the liveserver settings and and check the box: Full Reload.
+Live server doesn't refresh CSS when reloading this will force it to also reload CSS, so that you see changes from Tailwind.

 Install the Tailwind extension for VS Code.
 Search for it in extensions.
 This will give you code hints and make it a lot faster and easier to work with.

 Style the body tag.
 Tailwind works via class names.
 Each class represents one or more CSS styles.
 The name also includes the value.